1,000+ Opportunities

 Save a search for “Florida Department of Education (FLDOE)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Secondary and postsecondary institutions including school districts, Florida College System institutions, Florida School for the Deaf and Blind, Florida Virtual School, and Developmental Research Schools.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Secondary and postsecondary institutions including school districts, Florida College System institutions, Florida School for the Deaf and Blind, Florida Virtual School, and Developmental Research Schools.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program